 Wild parakeets eat various seeds, fruit, vegetation, and berries.
 Some, like budgies and cockatiels, almost exclusively forage on seeds and are known as the aforementioned granivores.
 They naturally forage on the ground in their native Australia, and their diet changes based on the seasons and the availability of food.
 However, they easily accept and readily adapt to a varied diet when kept as pets.

-It’s always important to be aware of how an animal lives and eats in the wild because it has a bearing on how to take care of them in captivity.
+It’s always important to be aware of how an animal lives and eats in the wild because it has a bearing on how to take care of them as pets.

 The diet of a pet parakeet should consist of pellets, seeds, grains, fruits, vegetables, and nuts.
 The general rule that you should follow is to provide your parakeet with a diet of about 75%–80% of pellets and up to 20%–25% of fruit, vegetables, and nuts.